GMLC-TDC/HELICS/docs/installation/index.md

 The first step to using HELICS is to install it.
 You’ll need an internet connection to run the commands in this chapter, as we’ll be downloading HELICS from the internet.

-We’ll be showing a number of commands as code snippets in the following presentation using a terminal, and those lines all start with `$`.
+We’ll be showing a number of commands as code snippets in the following presentation using a terminal, and those lines may start with `$`.
 You don’t need to type in the `$` character; they are there to indicate the start of each command.
 Lines that don’t start with `$` are typically showing the output of the previous command.